 More importantly, self-care is seen as an indulgence in our community.
 You may not have had a role model that regularly practiced self-care and, therefore, never thought about the consequences of not engaging in it.

-Self-care might be hard for you if you were raised in a dysfunctional family.
-You were asked to care for others at the expense of your mental health.
+When you are in a toxic relationship with yourself, it can be hard to be kind to yourself, making it harder to engage in self-care.
+If you were raised in a dysfunctional family, you may have been asked to care for others at the expense of your mental health.
 This can quickly lead to burnout, resentment, neglect, inability to show up as your authentic self, and mental health problems.

 What To Do Instead: Self-care is not selfish.
 If you are okay, your ability to be fully present for others will be OK.
 Find a practice that works best for you.
 It can be as simple as doing a 5-minute breathing exercise daily, drinking plenty of water, and getting enough sleep.
 Work with a therapist to work through some of the emotions you feel as you start engaging in self-care.